Mathan-T/Minion-Translation-App/README.md

 # Minionese Language Translator

-A simple language translator made using javascript to convert english text into banana language.
+A simple language translator app made using javascript to convert english text into banana language.